ga-wdi-remote/js-dom-hw-stopwatch/README.md

 ## Instructions

-For this assignment, you will be helping to complete an in-browser stopwatch app!
+For this assignment, you will be helping to build an in-browser stopwatch app!
 Its specified behavior is as follows:

 ```markdown